divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/code-first-migrations-with-an-existing-database.md

 Your first step will be to create a Code First model that targets your existing database.
 The [Code First to an Existing Database](../ef6/code-first-to-an-existing-database.md) topic provides detailed guidance on how to do this.

+>[!NOTE]
->**Note**: It is important to follow the rest of the steps in this topic before making any changes to your model that would require changes to the database schema.
+> It is important to follow the rest of the steps in this topic before making any changes to your model that would require changes to the database schema.
 The following steps require the model to be in-sync with the database schema.

 ## Step 2: Enable Migrations

 The next step is to enable migrations.
 You can do this by running the **Enable-Migrations** command in Package Manager Console.

 This command will create a folder in your solution called Migrations, and put a single class inside it called Configuration.
 The Configuration class is where you configure migrations for your application, you can find out more about it in the [Code First Migrations](../ef6/code-first-migrations.md) topic.

 ## Step 3: Add an initial migration